 Canvas offers 24x7 support to help you with all of your Canvas needs.
 You can communicate with Canvas support via phone, live chat, or by reporting an issue with Canvas (ticket).
 You will find 24x7 support information by clicking the Help button inside Canvas on the Navigation menu.

 Faculty and students can also submit a ticket for assistance using the http://helpdesk.troy.edu ticket system to receive support from the TROY Educational Technology Team.
-Choose Canvas as the problem type
+Choose Canvas as the problem type.
+The Educational Technology Team is available 8 a.m. until 5 p.m.
+(Central Time) seven days a week to assist you through the ticket system.

-Chat live with the Educational Technolgy team within Blackboard or at http://canvas.troy.edu.
-The Educational Technology team is available 7 days a week from 8:00 a.m. until 5:00 p.m.
-(CDT) to assist with course migration, technical issues, and questions about Canvas.
+Chat live with the Educational Technolgy team at http://canvas.troy.edu or by going to http://helpdesk.troy.edu and clicking the "Live Chat" icon at the top of the page (after logging in).
+The Live Chat feature is available Monday - Friday from 8:00 a.m. until 5:00 p.m.
+(Central Time) for you to receive assistance with course migration, technical issues, and questions about Canvas.

 For course development needs please contact your designated instructional designer or contact the Center for Excellence in eTeaching.